 Color Correction Can Make or Break Your Photos and Videos.
 There are many applications on both desktop and mobile that can help assist you in color correction to bring out the most in your photos and videos.
 Our agency is a fan of the Adobe Creative Cloud suite of professional tools for desktop and playing with Photo Lab Pro on mobile devices.
 That said, we’ll get more into software and tools in another post.
 What is recommended more than specific tools is to pick one and practice.
 Color correction is an art form and the better you get, the better your visual content will be.

 Check out the image below to see the difference between a good image and a great one!

 With some subtle changes like increasing the exposure (light) and boosting the saturation (colors), we get a good photo and make it great!

 Visual Content Quality Tip #3 – Keep it Stable!

 Stability, stability, stability!
-As the lead video and photo-editing professional for Liquid Spark, I get the distinct pleasure of seeing film or photographs taken in beautiful locations with amazing lighting and with a clear purpose in mind…
+You may be filming or photographing beautiful locations with amazing lighting with a clear purpose in mind…

 But, it will never make it past the cutting room floor because of its lack of stability.

 Handheld GoPro footage shot from a bike on a rocky trail, or a photo taken in low light without a tripod can leave everyone cross-eyed and confused!
 “What was that?” someone asks, and we can only shake our head sadly and say, “Maybe it was the Mayan ruins, or a beautiful sunset…no one will ever know!”